Insality/druid/api/components/extended/container_api.md

 > at /druid/extended/container.lua

-The component used for managing the size and positions with other containers relations to create a adaptable layouts
+Druid component to manage the size and positions with other containers relations to create a adaptable layouts.

+### Setup
+Create container component with druid: `container = druid:new_container(node, mode, callback)`

+### Notes
+- Container can be used to create adaptable layouts that respond to window size changes
+- Container supports different layout modes: FIT, STRETCH, STRETCH_X, STRETCH_Y
+- Container can be nested inside other containers
+- Container supports fixed margins and percentage-based sizing
+- Container can be positioned using pivot points
+- Container supports minimum size constraints
+- Container can be fitted into window or custom size

 ## Functions

 - [init](#init)
 - [refresh_origins](#refresh_origins)
 - [set_pivot](#set_pivot)